Empire of

 Culture

-Designers of ceremony and custodians of aesthetics.
-From investiture scripts to seasonal festivals, this ministry ensures coherence between word, gesture, and symbol.
+Stewards of ceremony, tradition, and memory.
+From investiture scripts to seasonal festivals, this ministry keeps the Empire's heritage consistent in word, gesture, and symbol.

 Investitures Festival cycles Imperial calligraphy